Coaxial Cable Facts and More

 An automated system for processing flexible coax cable pulls the coax off the spool, straightens it, and then cuts it to a programmed length.

 Coaxial cable is commonly used to convey high-frequency signals in microwave communications systems.
 Uses include common commercial applications such as cell phone towers and specialized military purposes such as ship-to-ship satellite communications systems.

 Two common types of coaxial cable are semirigid and flexible.
-Semirigid cable, which usually comes in straight sections, doesn't require any special handling or preparation before cutting.
+Semirigid cable, which usually comes in straight sections, has a hard jacket.
 Flexible cable is supplied on a spool.
-It must be uncoiled, straightened, and measured before cutting.
+It must be uncoiled before cutting.

 Following are a few guidelines for cutting, stripping, and bending coaxial cable that can help ensure the finished product is free from defects.